Bruises after a fall are usually harmless, but seek medical help if swelling, severe pain, or unusual symptoms appear.

 - If swelling grows rapidly beyond initial injury boundaries.

-- If neurological signs such as dizziness, confusion, numbness arise.
+- If neurological signs such as dizziness, confusion, numbness, or vomiting arise.

 - If you notice unexplained extensive bruising without clear cause.